Marvel Cinematic Universe: Reception

-Many famous filmmakers expressed different views both on the success and quality of MCU.
+Many famous filmmakers have expressed different views on both the success and quality of the MCU.
 In October 2019, filmmaker Martin Scorsese openly criticized Marvel films in an interview and during a David Lean lecture in London, later expanded in an op-ed in The New York Times, asserting that these films are not cinema, but are instead the equivalent of theme park rides that lack "mystery, revelation or genuine emotional danger".
 He also stated that such films are corporation products that have been "market-researched, audience-tested, vetted, modified, revetted and remodified until they're ready for consumption", and that the invasion of such "theme park" films in theaters crowded out films by other directors.
 Scorsese's remarks were dismissed by directors of MCU films such as Joss Whedon and James Gunn, while they were defended by Francis Ford Coppola, who described the potential effect of Marvel films in the film industry as "despicable".
 In September 2021, director Denis Villeneuve noted that Marvel films "are nothing more than a 'cut and paste' of others" that have "turned us into zombies a bit".
 In February 2022, director Roland Emmerich felt large blockbuster films such as the MCU and Star Wars films were "ruining our industry a little", since "nobody does anything original anymore".
 Conversely, George Miller stated, "To me, it's all cinema.
 I don't think you can ghettoize it and say, oh this is cinema or that is cinema.
 It applies to all the arts, to literature, the performing arts, painting and music, in all its form.
 It's such a broad spectrum, a wide range and to say that anyone is more significant or more important than the other, is missing the point.
 It's one big mosaic and each bit of work fits into it."